swiss-seismological-service/hermes/README.md

-# HERMES - *Hub for Earthquake foRecasts ManagEment and Scheduling*
+# RT-HERMES - *RealTime Hub for Earthquake foRecasts ManagEment and Scheduling*
-©2024 ETH Zurich
+©2025 ETH Zurich

 ## Overview
 This project is under active development.
 The goal is to provide an orchestration and scheduling platform for earthquake forecast models.